jamesls/python-keepassx/docs/index.rst

 That's where a password manager comes into play.
 A password manager is an application that you use to enter all of your passwords and usernames.
-This database of passwords is then secured with some form of a master password.
+This database of passwords is then secured with some form of a master password and optional key file.

 Now whenver you need to log in to a site, you use the password manager, and enter your master password to gain access to the site specific password.